 In the download page, scroll down to find the latest available version, and click on the download file link that matches your operating system.
 For Windows, I prefer the ZIP file option.

 Allow some time for the download to complete.
-The, look for the installation file in your download folder, “~/Downloads” for the Mac and “Downloads” on Windows.
+Then, look for the installation file in your download folder, “~/Downloads” for the Mac and “Downloads” on Windows.

-In the remainder of this email, I show you the installation process for Mac OS and Windows 10.
+In the remainder of this lesson, I show you the installation process for Mac OS and Windows 10.

 How to install the Arduino IDE on Mac OS X

 To do the installation on the Mac, double-click on the installation archive file to have it extracted.
-The picture below may be different to what you will see depending on which program you use for extracting ZIP files.
+The picture below may be different from what you will see, depending on which program you use for extracting ZIP files.

 When the extraction completes, you will have a new file, which is the actual IDE.
 All you have to do then is to move it into your Applications folder.